fxy233/DataAnalysis-Plateform/readme.md

 ### Dataset

-Attention, the current data is collected from the

-[Kaggle Takeaway Food Orders - Updated]: https://www.kaggle.com/henslersoftware/19560-indian-takeaway-orders	"Kaggle Takeaway Food Orders - Updated"

-from a restaurant in London, UK.
-Because currently the Homei platform is not in operation, thus there is no real data available for Machine Learning or data visualisation.
+Attention, the current data is collected from the Kaggle Takeaway Food Orders - Updated: https://www.kaggle.com/henslersoftware/19560-indian-takeaway-orders  from a restaurant in London, UK.
+Because currently the Homei platform is not in operation, thus there is no real data available for Machine Learning or data visualization.

+In addition, certain data are randomly generated from the scripts.

 ## Project Structure

+- app.py // main program

+- static
+  - javascript library of Apache Echarts
+- template
+  - HTML templates
+  - css
+- dataset
+  - csv data
+  - data-generating script (generateData.py generateData1.py)
+  - model-training script (ML_GRU.py)
+- checkpoint
+  - parameters of the training model